Chad S. Alfeld P’19

 Before joining Walker’s, Clarissa spent seventeen years as a college admissions officer at Drexel University, Endicott College and Hampshire College.
 She was lured to “the other side of the desk” because of the opportunity to work directly with students on their post-Walker’s plans, and to be part of this vibrant boarding school community.
 With professional colleagues at colleges and universities all over the country, she loves to welcome them to Walker’s when they come to meet with her students in the fall.

 Clarissa is an avid exerciser who swims and helps guard at the Walker’s pool on weekday mornings.
-She is an active volunteer for numerous organizations in the greater Hartford area and at Walker’s serves as one of the faculty advisors to the Community Partnerships Program, Clarissa put her college counseling know-how to use with her daughter (EWS ’15), and both survived the experience intact.
-Following graduation, her daughter enjoyed a wonderful gap year in England as an English-Speaking Union Scholar, and is now enrolled in college.
-Next up for mom’s advice is her son (2019).Read Full Profile
+She is an active volunteer for numerous organizations in the greater Hartford area and at Walker’s serves as one of the faculty advisors to the Community Partnerships Program.
+Clarissa put her college counseling know-how to use with her daughter (EWS ’15), and both survived the experience intact.
+Following graduation, her daughter enjoyed a wonderful gap year in England as an English-Speaking Union Scholar, before enrolling at Susquehanna University from which she graduated in 2020.
+Clarissa lives on campus with her family which also includes her husband and son, currently a junior at University of Connecticut.Read Full Profile

 Heather Bucknam joined Walker’s in 2018.
 She previously served as director of faculty affairs and executive assistant to the dean, associate dean of faculty, associate head of school and CFO at The Loomis Chaffee School.
 In addition to working at the independent school, Heather’s experience includes legal representation work as a corporate associate with Updike, Kelly & Spellacy, P.C. and as a legal staff assistant with CIGNA.
 She is a graduate of Hopkins School, Bucknell University and University of Connecticut School of Law.Read Full Profile

 Isabel Ceballos was born in Medellin, Colombia, and raised in Connecticut.
 She earned her B.A. and M.A. in Modern Languages with a concentration in Spanish Language, Literature & Culture from Central Connecticut State University.
+She is currently working on her Ed.D. in Leadership and Learning in Organizations from Peabody College Vanderbilt University.
 Isabel Ceballos has been a member of Walker’s Language Department since 2013, and is the founding executive director of Horizons at The Ethel Walker School, the first all-girls Horizons program in the country.

 Named one of Hartford Business Journal’s Top 40 Under 40 in 2016, and a recipient of The Thelma Ellis Dickerson Community Bridge Builder Award, Isabel is an active member in the community.
 She serves on the Board of The Aurora Women & Girls Foundation, and is a member of the United Way Community Engagement Committee.Read Full Profile